chrisant996/clink-flex-prompt/README.md

 ## Customizable Styling

+> [!TIP]
-- [ ] _TBD: there is a lot of styling available, but it's poorly documented, sorry.
-You can reverse engineer details from reading `flexprompt.lua` and the configuration option tables near the beginning of it._
+> There is a lot of styling available, but it's poorly documented, sorry.
+You can reverse engineer details from reading [flexprompt.lua](flexprompt.lua) and the configuration option tables near the beginning of it.

+- [ ] _TBD: add more documentation about available styling._

 ### Customizing Icons

+> [!NOTE]
-- [ ] _TBD: for now this section just has a quick example showing the structure for icon definitions in flexprompt._
+> For now this section just has a quick example showing the structure for icon definitions in flexprompt.

+- [ ] _TBD: add more documentation about customizing icons._

 ```lua
 flexprompt.settings.symbol["icon_name_here"] =